skypjack/entt/docs/lib.md

 I'm still working hard to make everything work across boundaries.<br/>
 The classes affected by the problem were `registry`, `dispatcher` and `emitter`.
-Currently, only the `registry` class fully support _shared types_.
-Using `dispatcher` and `emitter` across boundaries isn't allowed yet and can result in unexpected behavior on Windows in general and on GNU/Linux when default visibility is set to _hidden_.
+Currently, only `registry` and `dispatcher` fully support _shared types_.
+Using `emitter` across boundaries isn't allowed yet and can result in unexpected behavior on Windows in general and on GNU/Linux when default visibility is set to _hidden_.

 Stay tuned for future updates.